Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Evaluation and Analysis

-Our revelation in Table 3 shows that all comparing KD models improve the base performance, except PKT \cite{passalis2018learning}.
-Given the gains, we observe that the performance gain is relatively marginal compared with the periocular to periocular distillation discussed in the preceding section.
-This suggests that these methods are restricted to only the same data type distillation except for ML.
+\textbf{Face-to-Periocular Distillation} { We examine in this section face-to-periocular distillation.
+We use ResNet-18 and ResNet-50 for the teacher to compare both teachers with the same and larger capacity.
+The teacher network of \cite{hinton2015distilling}, \cite{tung2019similarity}, and \cite{passalis2018learning} is realized by a pre-trained face model.
+However, the spatial dimension for the face attention map of \cite{zagoruyko2016paying} has to be adjusted since its size differs from the periocular attention map.
+We, therefore, downsample them with adaptive average pooling to have the same size as periocular.
+In this section, we want to show the novelty of how CKD distills from face to periocular and how the resulting model differs from the other KD variants. } Our revelation in Table 3 shows that all comparing KD models improve the base performance, except PKT \cite{passalis2018learning}.
+Given the gains, the performance gain is relatively marginal compared with the periocular to periocular distillation discussed in the preceding section.
+This suggests these methods are restricted to only the same data type distillation except for ML.
 ML distills well but does not correctly capture facial image discriminative relationship information.
 RKD, on the other hand, extracts relationship information only locally from the given mini-batch.
 We find that local information transfer by RKD from face to periocular is weak as it cannot handle data discrepancy between face and periocular.
 In contrast, the proposed CKD can extract profound global inter-class relationships from face images and effectively transfer them to the periocular network, demonstrating its superiority.